jasonmkfu/the-readability-sql-style-guide/Style Guide.md

   While there is debate between indenting using tabs or spaces, spaces are chosen because the width of the indentation will be uniform regardless of the environment, whereas tabs can vary across environments.

 ### River Alignment <a id="river-alignment"></a>
 Another approach to indentation is known as "River Alignment".
-River alignment creates a visual division in the query consisting of a single space between SQL keywords on the left and the additional SQL that describes those keywords on the right.
+River alignment creates a visual division in the query consisting of a single space between SQL keywords on the left and the SQL that describes those keywords on the right.
 Looking at the River Alignment example below, the "river" can be seen "flowing" down the middle of the query.
-River Alignment is easier to read than the alignment style proposed by this style guide, however, river alignment is not chosen because of the length time required to apply river alignment styling.
+River Alignment is easier to read than the alignment style proposed by this style guide, however, river alignment is not the chosen style because of the length time required to apply river alignment styling.
 <pre>
 -- A: River Alignment Style